 The first Phase will take place at the individual universities under the guidance of the faculty advisor/team coach.
-This Phase may be completed by each team during any 21-day period between Monday, September 13, 2021 and Wednesday, November 25, 2021.
-The judging will be completed and the results of the first Phase announced in January 2022.
+This Phase may be completed by each team during any 21-day period between Monday, September 18, 2023 and Wednesday, November 22, 2023.
+The judging will be completed and the results of the first Phase announced in January 2024.
 The teams moving onto Phase 2 will be announced in alphabetical order and the numerical scores will not be shared with the other teams.
 Up to six teams will participate in the final round; however, the Student Design Competition (SDC) Committee reserves the right to adjust this number prior to announcement of the preliminary round results.
-In either case, all teams participating in Phase 1 of the competition should prepare to attend the 2022 SME Annual Conference and Expo in Salt Lake City, Utah for the final Phase.
+In either case, all teams participating in Phase 1 of the competition should prepare to attend the 2024 SME Annual Conference.